-Evaluation Area IV.
-BIOLOGICAL RESOURCES: Woo Potentially Significant Impact Less Than Significant Mitigation Incorporated Less Than Significant Impact No Impact a.
+Evaluation Area Potentially Significant Impact uld the project: Less Than Significant Mitigation Incorporated Less Than Significant Impact No Impact a.
 Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?